lisaschulzke/trackrails_ml/README.md

 <br />
 5. open the html file and train the algorithm class by class (1st class is no objects on the track, 2nd class is objects on the track).
 <br />
 6. After training the algorithm, you can just film some cases and the algorithm will play a sound whenever something is detected on the tracks.
-If you like, you can change the soundtrack to any sound you like in the OSC_SamplePlayer sketch in line 17.
+If you like, you can change the soundtrack to any sound you like in the OSC_SamplePlayer.pde sketch in line 17.